jakobhaervig/openfoam-dockerfiles/README.md

 c) Install [Paraview](https://www.paraview.org/download/)

 ## 2. Initial setup
 a) Open a Powershell (Windows) or a terminal (macOS or Linux) and run the following commands to make a folder for your OpenFOAM data.
-This folder will store your simulation resuslts:
+This folder will store your simulation results:

 ```shell
 mkdir $HOME/openfoam-data